-- Using sub-holding keys.
+- Using sub-holding keys (SHKs).
 For example, you could divide your overall position in BP into two holdings representing different investment strategies.

 - Using tax lots to segregate and expand instrument holdings into separate tax lots according to a particular accounting principle.

 - Using appropriate API endpoints in the Transaction Portfolios collection.

 - Using the equivalent methods in the LUSID SDKs.

 - If you have a Luminesce license, using dedicated read and write providers.